Ashajyothi02/CODSOFT/README.md

 One of the most fascinating projects I worked on involved combining computer vision and natural language processing to create an image captioning AI.
 By leveraging pre-trained image recognition models and recurrent neural networks, I was able to generate captions for images, bridging the gap between vision and language.

 # Task 4: Recommendation System
-I developed a recommendation system that suggests items to users based on their preferences.
+I developed a recommendation system that suggests books to users based on their preferences.
 Leveraging collaborative filtering techniques, the system provided personalized recommendations for books enhancing user experience and engagement.

 # Task 5: Face Detection and Recognition
 In this project, I developed an AI application capable of detecting and recognizing faces in images or videos.
 By utilizing pre-trained face detection models and advanced recognition techniques, such as Siamese networks, the application accurately identified individuals, paving the way for various applications in security and personalization.